This is an exciting week for me. Tuesday will be my last day as a University employee. From Wednesday, Parker Derrington Ltd will be where I work.

 In those 25 years I had three more jobs, three more bad choices.

 - The first was a lectureship.
 My fellowship at Durham had a fixed duration and I became increasingly anxious about whether I would be able to secure a ‘permanent’ job at the end of it.
 So 18 months before it ended I accepted a lectureship in the medical school at Newcastle.
 Although this was a permanent job, I was scientifically isolated.
 Consequently, although I was more successful than most of my colleagues in winning grants and writing papers, and I was unique among them in being invited to sit on research council grants committees, I couldn’t get promoted.

 - Eventually I decided that I deserved a professorship and applied for and got a chair in psychology at Nottingham.
 I was at the stage in my career when I should have become a head of department but nobody in Nottingham, me least of all, wanted that.

 - Ten years later I moved back to Newcastle to become head of department.
-This move killed my research but gave me the opportunity to discover – much to my astonishment – that I loved management.
+This move killed my research but gave me the opportunity to discover – much to my astonishment – that I love managing academics.
 I find it to be a similar intellectual challenge to research but much more fun because of the infinite opportunities to help people develop by coaching, training and mentoring them.